British Columbia Rental Laws – An Overview of Landlord Tenant Rights in Vancouver

 As a B.C. landlord, you have a right to ask for a security deposit from tenants at the start of a tenancy.
 Although, it must not exceed the equivalent of half of the first month’s rent.

-You must also return the deposit plus any interest to the tenant within 15 days.
+Landlords must also return the deposit plus any interest to the tenant within 15 days.

 3. Tenant Eviction